 Produces clean electricity for sensitive devices

 - BrandChampion Power Equipment

 Ripcord requires a bit of tough love to get it to kick on

 Item frame (not motor) has arrived dented or damaged for some customers

-The big brother of the EU2000 model, Honda EU2200i lasts most users for 8-10 years, and gives you a 2,200 starting, 1,800 running power supply.
-Honda builds their generators ultra tough, and with this series, they’ve been committed to making them portable sa can be.
+The big brother of the EU2000 model, Honda EU2200i lasts most users for 8-10 years and gives you a 2,200 starting, 1,800 running power supply.
+Honda builds their generators ultra-tough, and with this series, they’ve been committed to making them as portable as can be.
 Lightweight at only 47lbs, you’ll have no issue loading and unloading this single-handedly during your trips.
 One of the major appeals of these units, besides being the go-to backup generators that Americans prefer, is the ability to dual-connect two units, and make a small power grid up to 3,600 running watts.

 Lightweight and portable at only 47lbs